andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

   they tell us how they really feel in the article</figcaption>
 </figure>

+But what the Munchmuseet lacks in architectural charm it boasts in mindblowing works of art.

 With installations spanning 6 of the museum's floors (the others are used for performances, administrative tasks, and a restaurant/bar) visitors